jaredwang/CameraX-sample/README.md

 # CameraX-sample
-This is a google CameraXBase project Java Version https://github.com/android/camera-samples/tree/master/CameraXBasic
+This is a google CameraXBase project Java Version   from: https://github.com/android/camera-samples/tree/master/CameraXBasic